Tetrahydrocolumbamine 2-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 5,8,13,13a-tetrahydrocolumbamine, whereas its two products are S-adenosylhomocysteine and tetrahydropalmatine.
+In this methylation reaction, the enzyme uses the cofactor, S-adenosyl methionine (SAM) which transfers a methyl group, giving S-adenosyl-L-homocysteine (SAH) as a by-product.
+There are several similar transformations in the chemistry of isoquinoline alkaloids.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:5,8,13,13a-tetrahydrocolumbamine 2-O-methyltransferase.
 This enzyme is also called tetrahydrocolumbamine methyltransferase.
-This enzyme participates in alkaloid biosynthesis i.
+This enzyme participates in alkaloid biosynthesis.